-The share capital of the fund cannot be less than €1,250,000.
-In case of a fund with legal personality ("SICAV") and without management entity, the minimum share capital of the fund must be €300,000.
+The share capital of the fund cannot be less than €1.25 million.
+In case of a fund with legal personality (SICAVs) and without management entity, the minimum share capital of the fund must be €300,000.
 Such amounts must be maintained during the time the fund is registered by the AFA.

-On the date of incorporation, the fund and, if applicable, each of its sub-funds, shall have covered a minimum of 10% of the aforementioned minimum amounts.
+On the date of incorporation, the fund and, if applicable, each of its sub-funds, will have covered a minimum of 10% of the aforementioned minimum amounts.